Board of Directors

-Don Baer is Worldwide Chair and Chief Executive Officer of the global strategic communications firm Burson-Marsteller, which is owned by WPP, the world leader in advertising, marketing and communications services.
-Don has been a member of Burson-Marsteller’s senior leadership since 2008 and has led major client engagements in every sector and part of the world, especially for top technology, communications and media companies.
+Don Baer is Chairman of the strategic communications firm Burson Cohn & Wolfe, which is owned by WPP, a leading holding company in advertising, marketing and communications services.
+From 2012 - 18, he was Worldwide Chair and CEO of the predecessor firm Burson-Marsteller and, starting in 2008, was Vice Chair and a member of the firm’s senior leadership.
+He has led client engagements in every sector and part of the world, especially for top technology, communications, media, consulting and financial services businesses.

-Don’s career has spanned leading roles as a media and communications executive for a wide range of business, government and non-profit organizations.
-He has had extensive strategic, creative and operational experience in corporate and media roles as well as in the U.S. Government and the non-profit sector.
+Don’s career has spanned management roles as a media and communications executive for a wide range of business, government and non-profit organizations.
+He has had extensive strategic, creative and operational experience in corporate and media roles as well as in the U.S. Government and politics.

-From 1998 to 2007, Don was a leading executive at global media company Discovery Communications.
-As Senior Executive Vice President for Strategy and Development and an executive committee member, Don was a principal deputy to the CEO, leading worldwide new ventures and acquisitions; marketing, corporate communications, research and public policy, and digital media strategy and operations.
-He drove significant growth in Discovery’s online offerings, including acquisitions of digital businesses and the launch of its first mobile video services, and he oversaw the Discovery/New York Times Company joint venture in the Discovery Times Channel.
-As a producer, he was a creative lead of Discovery’s public affairs content, including the 2004 Emmy Award-winning series Decisions That Shook the World, the feature-length documentary With All Deliberate Speed about the Brown vs. Board Education decision, and a documentary series with Thomas Friedman of The New York Times.
-He was instrumental in bringing to Discovery the legendary ABC News journalist Ted Koppel and led Discovery’s partnership with the American Film Institute to create the annual documentary festival Silverdocs.
+From 1998 to 2007, Don was on the executive leadership team at media company Discovery Communications.
+As Senior Executive Vice President for Strategy and Development and an executive committee member, Don was a principal deputy to the CEO, leading new ventures and acquisitions; corporate communications, research and public policy, and digital media strategy and operations.
+He drove significant growth in Discovery’s online offerings, including acquisitions and integration of digital businesses, including the assets that became Discovery Education, and the launch of the company’s first mobile video services.
+From 2002 – 06, he oversaw the Discovery/New York Times Company joint venture in the Discovery Times Channel.
+Among his roles, he also led Discovery’s public affairs productions, including the 2004 Emmy Award-winning series Decisions That Shook the World, the feature-length documentary With All Deliberate Speed about the Brown vs. Board Education decision, and a documentary series with Thomas Friedman of The New York Times.
+He managed Discovery’s partnership with the American Film Institute to create the annual documentary festival Silverdocs (now AFIDocs).

 From 1994-98, Don was a senior adviser to President Bill Clinton, as Assistant to the President and White House Director of Strategic Planning and Communications and, before, as Chief Speechwriter/Director of Speechwriting and Research.
 Don played key roles in the Clinton Presidency, including the historic 1996 re-election, helping drive integrated communications strategy across domestic and foreign policy, and developing major Presidential speeches and policy initiatives.
-The major speeches he played a significant role in writing included every State of the Union Address from 1995 – 2000, the Second Inaugural Address, the 1996 Democratic Convention Nomination Acceptance Speech and the 1994 50th Anniversary Commemoration of the Normandy Invasion.
+The speeches he played a role in included the State of the Union Addresses from 1995 – 2000, the Second Inaugural Address, the 1996 Democratic Convention Nomination Acceptance Speech and the 1994 50th Anniversary Commemoration of the Normandy Invasion.

-From 1985-93, Don was a journalist.
-For seven years, at U.S. News & World Report, he covered politics and the White House and, as an assistant managing editor, oversaw national and international coverage.
-He also worked at The American Lawyer, has written for publications including The New York Times and POLITICO and was a CBS News on-air analyst.
-From 2000 - 2015, he was a writer for the annual Kennedy Center Honors TV production, winning two Writers Guild of America awards.
+From 1985-94, Don was a journalist.
+For seven years, at U.S. News & World Report, he first covered politics and the White House and, as an assistant managing editor, oversaw national and international coverage.
+He also worked at The American Lawyer, has written for publications including The New York Times and was a CBS News on-air analyst.
+From 2000 – 15, he was a writer for the annual Kennedy Center Honors TV production, winning two Writers Guild of America awards.

-In the 1980s, Don was a media lawyer at New York’s Patterson, Belknap, Webb & Tyler, practicing First Amendment law and, on a pro bono basis, working on a major anti-death penalty case that went to the U.S. Supreme Court.
-For the latter work, the New York City Bar Association presented him with its Thurgood Marshall Award in 1997.
+In the early 1980s, Don was a lawyer at New York’s Patterson, Belknap, Webb & Tyler, as a litigation associate.
+His work focused on representation of media companies.
+On a pro bono basis, he worked on a major death penalty case that went to the U.S. Supreme Court.

 In addition to chairing the PBS Board, Don serves as Chair of the PBS Executive Committee and serves on the Finance, Nominating and Corporate Governance, National Policy Advisory, and Diversity Advisory committees.
 He also serves on the PBS Foundation Board and as a member of its Endowment Fund Committee.